Accessibility Statement for PCSP website 2020/21

 Content that’s not within the scope of accessibility regulations

 Many of our older PDFs do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-We will make any essential or new PDFs or Word, Excel etc documents available in alternative formats on request, and have how to request these documents outlined on our publications scheme.
+We will make any essential or new PDFs or Word, Excel etc documents accessible for screen reading software, and available in alternative formats on request.